-The Outdoor Research Skyward II is a quality ski jacket that delivers high-end performance.
+This is my review of Outdoor Research Skyward II.
+In my opinion, it is a quality ski jacket that delivers high-end performance.
 It also comes in at a price that’s more approachable than other top contenders in the category.
 It works well at the resort and in the backcountry, providing extra versatility in many different conditions.

 - Best for: Male and female skiers who want an effective, versatile jacket that will offer excellent all-around performance without breaking the bank.